What training is available?

 - not have previously completed a qualification funded under the JobTrainer Fund, and

-- from 1 October 2021, enrol in an aged care, childcare or disability care workforce qualification or a digital skills qualification, and can do so regardless of aged or employment status.
+Additionally, from 1 October 2021, prospective students can enrol in a digitial skills qualification, or an aged care, childcare or disability care workforce qualification, regardless of their age or employment status.

 What is the definition of a job seeker?